polterguy/polterguy.github.io/tutorials/web-sockets/index.md

 </div>
 ```

-Notice, the UI isn't all that marvelous, but to keep the tutorial relevant to only SignalR and
+Notice, the UI isn't all that marvellous, but to keep the tutorial relevant to only SignalR and
 web sockets, we'll ignore this.
 If you wish to create a better UI you might benefit from reading up
 about Angular Material.
 However, if you saved your above HTML file, you've now got a couple of
 compiler errors.
 This is because we are using fields on our `AppComponent` class that still doesn't